 Back to the blood oranges.
 Use them as often as you can.
 Seriously!
 They are amazing, beautiful, and perhaps even a little dangerous in margaritas.
 But so worth it.
 They make you want to gulp the drink down a little faster, but that's okay.
 Make another.

 Just don't come knocking on my proverbial internet door when you're six drinks in, slurring away, and half naked. ;) Don't say I didn't warn you!

 P.S.
-Margaritas pair extremly well with a huge bowl of tortilla chips, mango avocado salsa, and homemade queso dip made with real cheese (in only 30 minutes).
+Margaritas pair extremely well with a huge bowl of tortilla chips, mango avocado salsa, homemade queso dip, and carnitas tacos made with easy slow cooker pork shoulder.
 If you're having a fiesta or just unwinding after a long week, this is the stuff of dreams.

 Blood Orange Margaritas

 Homemade margaritas made with fresh blood orange juice, limes, raw honey, and 100% agave silver tequila.
 This drink recipe looks beautiful (blood oranges give it a wonderful hue) and goes down easy!

 Juice from 2 blood oranges (approximately 1/4 cup)